 David King is an arts and social justice advocate committed to collaboration, communal empowerment, cultural equity and anti-racist principles.
 He is a New York City native who sits on the Board of Directors at the NYC Arts in Education Roundtable, where he has served on these committees: Advocacy, Finance, TA Affairs, and Task Force on Equity & Inclusion.
-He is a a 2019 Innovative Cultural Advocacy Fellow with The Caribbean Cultural Center African Diasporan Institute (CCCADI), Co-Founder of The Seven Collective, and member of Artists Co-creating Real Equity (ACRE).
-Click here to learn more about David King.
+He is a 2019 Innovative Cultural Advocacy Fellow with The Caribbean Cultural Center African Diaspora Institute (CCCADI), Co-Founder of The Seven Collective, and member of Artists Co-creating Real Equity (ACRE).

 Strategies for Young Artist Citizens

-Energize your teaching practice with new tools for engaging youth in the upcoming year!
-Grounded in proven effective practices designed to cultivate young artist citizens, this interactive two-day workshop uses the Dancewave Culture Model to explore holistic and effective approaches to whole-person development in diverse educational settings.
-Applicable to recent graduates, educators, and professionals seeking innovative techniques for working with youth.
+Grounded in proven effective practices designed to cultivate young artist citizens, our interactive workshop combines the Dancewave Culture Model with the Young Artist Citizen model to explore holistic and effective approaches to whole-person development in diverse educational settings for students of all ages.